 Play is flexible, it can be challenging, full of uncertainty and without an intended aim or goal in mind, but most importantly, play is fun!

 Play takes many forms; doing nothing in particular, doing lots, being boisterous, showing off, being contemplative, overcoming difficulties etc. Through play children explore the world and learn to take responsibility for their own choices.

-Play can be sociable or solitary, play can help children to climb, swing, gallop and chase.
-It can help them to try things out, test boundaries, develop confidence, explore and experiment the world around them.
+Play can be sociable or solitary.
+It can help children to try things out, test boundaries, develop confidence, explore and experiment with the world around them.

 Play Matters – Play for Parents Guide offers an in-depth look at why play matters, play throughout childhood, the benefits of play, as well as lots of fun activities to try.
 Download Play Matters – Play for Parents Guide.